djoseph2017/Webite/README.md

 # Webite
-Using NPM - Start the react App
+Using NPM - Install the react App
+Using NPM - create-raect app customName